dojo/site/content/roadmap/en/dojo-6.0.0-release.md

 - New function-based widget API for authoring widgets
 - New Middleware API for use with function-based widgets
 - `virtual` node for returning arrays from widgets
-- `body` node for attaching directly to the body controlled by the Dojo rendering system
+- `body` node for attaching directly to the body
 - Improvements to assertion templates
 - Support for mocking `fetch` and web platform shims
 - Support for `globalThis` in `@dojo/framework/shim/global`
-- Direct object manipulation support for state updates in `@dojo/framework/stores`
+- Support object manipulation for state updates in `@dojo/framework/stores`
 - Pluggable state management for `@dojo/framework/stores`
 - Provide process `id` to store `before` middleware
-- Better support for building Custom Element, automatically detecting properties, attributes, events and tag
+- Automatically detecting props, attributes, events and tag for building custom elements
 - Improved out of the box performance for build time rendering
 - Static mode for build time rendering
 - Experimental "speed" flag for `@dojo/cli-build-app`
 - Strict css module check with `@dojo/cli-build-app`
 - Serving gzip by default when using `serve` options
 - library build target for `@dojo/cli-build-widget`
-- legacy option for `@dojo/cli-test-intern` to support evergreen and legacy environments
 - Brand new documentation site and content